ajcarberry/packer-ubuntu-1804/README.md

 **Current Ubuntu Version Used**: 18.04.2

-This example build configuration installs and configures Ubuntu 18.04 x86_64 minimal using a fairly standard preseed config file, some shell scripts, and Ansible, and then generates both a Vagrant box file for VirtualBox and an AWS AMI.
+This build configuration installs and configures an Ubuntu 18.04 x86_64 base image using a fairly standard preseed config file, some shell scripts, and Ansible, and then generates both a Vagrant box file for VirtualBox and an AWS AMI.

-The example can be modified to use more Ansible roles, plays, and included playbooks to fully configure (or partially) configure a box file suitable for deployment for development environments.
+This can be modified to use more Ansible roles, plays, and included playbooks to fully configure (or partially) configure a box file suitable for deployment for development environments.
+By default, the image created will have Ansible and Docker pre-installed

 ## Requirements